Want to learn how to make adorable crocheted stuffed animals with an easy online workshop – totally free?

 Let me show you how.

-The model in this post is my friendly unicorn, who will be available as a pattern this Thursday, January 24th!
+The model in this post is my friendly unicorn.
+You can get the pattern here.

 Step 1: Make your amigurumi